QuarkNerd/blog/lpage/_posts/2015-02-19-rtl-plugin.md

 tags:
 layout: default_post
 ---
-I mentioned in the previous post that I would create a plugin for less which converted from ltr to rtl.
+I mentioned in the previous post that I would create a plugin for less which converted from LTR to RTL.
 Here is a tutorial post on creating that plugin.

 ## Setting the project up